 November 2, 1986

 Most everyone has heard the old adage, “Sticks and stones may break my bones, but words will never hurt me.”
-Our experience with the destructive power of the tongue tells us that this saying, though widely circulated, is false.
-In this message from James 3, Alistair Begg explains the impact our words can have and encourages us to bring our tongues under the lordship of Christ.
+Our experience with the destructive power of the tongue tells us that this saying, though widely circulated, isn’t all that true.
+In this message from James 3, Alistair Begg explains the impact our words can have and encourages us to bring our tongues under the Christ’s lordship.

 1Not many of you should become teachers, my brothers, for you know that we who teach will be judged with greater strictness.
 2For we all stumble in many ways.
 And if anyone does not stumble in what he says, he is a perfect man, able also to bridle his whole body.
 3If we put bits into the mouths of horses so that they obey us, we guide their whole bodies as well.
 4Look at the ships also: though they are so large and are driven by strong winds, they are guided by a very small rudder wherever the will of the pilot directs.
 5So also the tongue is a small member, yet it boasts of great things.